cerfcast/accurecny/website/index.markdown

 **Latest Results:**

-As of [August 7, 2025](https://accurecny-data.pages.dev/), at least some of the hosts serving 4 sites _appear_ to support Accurate ECN in TCP: aliyun.com, cisco.com, rubiconproject.com, and yximgs.com.
-See [The Data Dictionary](#the-data-dictionary) for more information on new information included in the results that resolves the open question from previous results (see [The Data Dictionary - Discussion](#the-data-dictionary---discussion))  for more information about "regressing" sites.
+As of [August 30, 2025](https://accurecny-data.pages.dev/), at least some of the hosts serving 4 sites _appear_ to support Accurate ECN in TCP: aliyun.com, cisco.com, rubiconproject.com, and yximgs.com.
+On occasion, different machines will host the IPs queried for the sites and the test results will change.
+For instance, the hosts listed in responses from `ivi.ru` will sometimes report that they support Accurate ECN.
+In the latest data, they do not report.

-No sites _appear_ to support QUIC Accurate ECN.
 See below for more information on how to access all the data.

 **Notable QUIC Results:**

-Over time, it appears that the number of sights that support QUIC is gradually increasing.
+Over time, it appears that the number of sites that support QUIC is gradually increasing.
+Of the 957 IP addresses that host the top 500 most popular websites on the Internet as of August 30, 2025, it was possible to establish a QUIC connection with 244.

 ### What is Accurate ECN?